rancher/rancher-docs/docs/api/v3-rancher-api-guide.md

   <link rel="canonical" href="https://ranchermanager.docs.rancher.com/api/v3-rancher-api-guide"/>
 </head>

+Rancher 2.8.0 introduced the Rancher Kubernetes API (RK-API).
+The previous v3 Rancher API is still available.
+This page describes the v3 API.
+For more information on RK-API, see the [RK-API quickstart](../quickstart.md) and [reference guide](../api-reference.mdx).

 ## How to Use the API

 The previous v3 API has its own user interface accessible from a [web browser](./v3-rancher-api-guide.md#enable-view-in-api).
 This is an easy way to see resources, perform actions, and see the equivalent `curl` or HTTP request & response.
 To access it: